Combined DDS-Master's Program

 The dual degree program builds on the school's tradition of attracting and cultivating high-caliber students.
 Since 1997, more than 100 University of Maryland dental students have presented their work at national or international meetings and several have published in peer-reviewed journals.
 The University of Maryland School of Dentistry students have been especially successful in garnering prestigious NIH awards.
 Their experience at the University of Maryland School of Dentistry has prepared them for new opportunities around the country.

-The program is directed by Dr. Pei Feng.
-Dr. Feng is currently on the faculty at the University Of Maryland School of Dentistry.
+The program is directed by Dr. Man-Kyo Chung.
+Dr. Chung is currently on the faculty at the University Of Maryland School of Dentistry.

 Students enrolled in the program will receive financial support in the form of a stipend for the one full-time year of the program.
 In addition, short-term fellowships are available for research conducted in the summer before entering dental school and summer work during dental school.

 Upon admission, a student is assigned to an advisory committee.
 Projects will be overseen by a school of dentistry and school of medicine mentor in the area of the student's project.
 The student meets regularly with mentors and advisors for guidance and evaluation throughout the program.